 Signup for the Newsletter

 Dr. Cirulli has presented to live audiences on a variety of topics including stress management, social anxiety, relaxation skills, adult ADHD, chronic headaches/chronic pain, substance abuse, increasing self-esteem, personality profiles in the workplace, and more.
 Many of the courses available on PsychSavvy are based on these presentations and workshops.
 Dr. Cirulli has a bachelor’s, master’s and doctorate degrees in Psychology.
-Her past professional experiences include consulting for The United States Department of Veterans Affairs, working in child welfare in Chicago, counseling college students at DePaul University in Chicago and Metro State University of Denver, supervising for the graduate program in Psychology at the University of Denver, career counseling, and in hospital settings with chronic pain patients.
+Her past professional experiences include consulting for The United States Department of Veterans Affairs in Golden, CO; working in child welfare in Chicago; counseling college students at DePaul University in Chicago and Metropolitan State University of Denver; supervising graduate students at the University of Denver, career counseling; and working with chronic pain patients at St. Joseph's Hospital in Chicago.

 A Message From PsychSavvy: